I hate feeling angry.

 Anger is just a passageway to the next emotion.

 Jack Canfield has an emotional scale chart that I have illustrated below.
 This chart shows you which emotions have higher vibrational energy.
 It’s a good guide to what you are feeling now.
+Abraham Hick, an inspirational speaker, has a chart that is similar to this too.

 Every time, something happen in your life that caused you to fall to the lower level.
 You need to move up the chart level by level.
 It’s difficult to jump levels and move to Level 10 when you are feeling Level 1.